Brief: This guide shows you how to view WebP images in Linux and how to convert WebP images to JPEG or PNG format.

 Unrecognized image file format

-- how to add WebP support in Linux
+- How to add WebP support to GNOME’s Image Viewer (recommended)

 To install gThumb in Ubuntu and other Ubuntu based Linux distributions, use the command below: